freitzzz/1130604_1160907_TAP_M1A/README.md

 <center>Code Snippet 7 - Old code for finding the periods which a viva can occur in findResourcesMaxedAvailability function</center>

 If we analyse the transformations taking place, we identify that to apply the `sortBy` transformation, the data structure would require to be a list and thus the need of calling `toList` function.
 It is known that the data structure needs to be a list to apply the `sortBy` function, so there is nothing that is possible to optimize here right?
-Actually no because the `toList` function is being called after the `flatMap` function, which in normal conditions increases the size of the list.
+Actually ther is because the `toList` function is being called after the `flatMap` function, which in normal conditions increases the size of the list.
 If the `toList` function is called before the `flatMap` function, less elements will need to be transvered on the `toList` operation.
 The final optimizations applied correspond to the sort of a data structure according to the highest value of scheduled preference.
 This is a *descending* sort so after calling `sortBy` function, the `reverse` function would need to be applied.
-This last function can be removed if on the `sortBy` function, the integer is negated (sortBy(- value)), which results in a descending sort as the bigger the number is negated, the less it is compared to lower negated numbers.
+This last function can be removed if on the `sortBy` function, the integer is negated (`sortBy(- value)`), which results in a descending sort as the bigger the number is negated, the less it is compared to lower negated numbers.
 Additionaly to the `sortBy` function, in situations where it is only necessary to get the first element with highest schedule preference, the `maxByOption` function was applied.
 After all these optimizations, the group was able to reduce the time to completely execute all tests from ~24 seconds to ~17 seconds, earning ~7 seconds of advantage.
-Take in mind that these tests are fairly complex (Assessment file tests + Functional Tests + Unit tests) and were run on a 6 year old laptop with a dual core mobile CPU (`Intel i7-3537U (4) @ 3.100GHz`) and 8GB of RAM on top of `Lubuntu 18.04 x64` distribution, with all the development tools open (InteliJ, Microsoft Teams for Linux and Google Chrome).
+Take in mind that these tests are fairly complex (Assessment file tests + Functional tests + Unit tests) and were run on a 6 year old laptop with a dual core mobile CPU (`Intel i7-3537U (4) @ 3.100GHz`) and 8GB of RAM on top of `Lubuntu 18.04 x64` Linux distribution, with all the development tools open (InteliJ, Microsoft Teams for Linux and Google Chrome).

 ### Functional Tests conceived to validate the Scheduler